 Let’s look at the 2-star Michelin restaurants in Las Vegas.

-Located in the luxurious and well-known Bellagio hotel, Picasso is Chef Julian Serrano’s brainchild, and its patio has a fantastic view of the Bellagio’s world-famous fountains.
+Located in the luxurious and well-known Bellagio Las Vegas hotel, Picasso is Chef Julian Serrano’s brainchild, and its patio has a fantastic view of Bellagio’s world-famous fountains.
 It is decorated in a unique French and Spanish style with original Picasso paintings on the wall.

 As one of the more cost-effective Michelin-star dining experiences in Vegas, Picasso is an excellent option if you’re on a budget but want to try haute cuisine.